suriyakumars/websphere_scripts/was_auto_deploy_tool/README.md

-Automated deployment for Websphere Application Server EARs.
+Automated deployment for Websphere Application Server WARs & EARs.
 Just needs a wrapper around it to customize.